-- Mercury was expected to form with few volatile elements because the high temperatures close to the Sun should have kept them gaseous, preventing them from being incorporated in the solid material that formed the planet - But this and other MESSENGER results indicate that Mercury has a surprisingly large abundance of volatiles.
+Mercury was expected to form with

+- File of the second s - But this and other MESSENGER results indicate that Mercury has a surprisingly large abundance of volatiles.
 How did they get there? - These findings suggest that our ideas about the formation of the planets and the early Solar System need to be revised